 2. EWEB will send you a DocuSign access agreement to sign electronically.
 This allows our partners to visit your property.

-3. A staff member from the McKenzie Watershed Council or Upper Willamette Soil & Water Conservation District will contact you to schedule a property assessment.
+3. A staff member from the McKenzie Watershed Council, Upper Willamette Soil & Water Conservation District, or McKenzie River Trust will contact you to schedule a property assessment.

-4. PWP partners come out to assess your property.
+4. PWP staff will come out to assess your property.

 Sign up today to start your journey with PWP!